hoe94/DTC_MLOPS_Project/README.md

 3. Create the User & Access keys in IAM <br> Copy the Access Key ID & Secret Access Key

-4. Assign the below permissions to the user created from step 1 in AWS IAM
+4. Assign the below permissions to the user created from no.3 in AWS IAM
     - *AmazonS3FullAccess*
     - *AmazonEC2FullAccess*
     - *IAMFullAccess*